Cremation cost in Australia: a modern crematorium among native gardens

 Can I have a cremation for under $2,000?

 Yes.
 Bereavement Assistance (VIC, means-tested) from $990.
 Fixed Price Cremations from $1,995.
-These are base advertised prices including all essential services.
+These are base advertised prices that include the services a cremation requires.

 Returned to the family within 5 to 10 business days.
-Options include keeping at home, scattering, interring in a memorial garden, or dividing among family members.
-No legal requirement to purchase an urn from the funeral director.
+Options include keeping at home, scattering (with landowner permission), interring in a memorial garden, or dividing among family members.
+No legal requirement to purchase an urn from the funeral director. --- *This page contains general information about funeral costs and is not financial or legal advice.
+Prices change and individual circumstances vary.
+Always request an itemised quote and, for prepaid or financial planning decisions, seek independent advice.*

 When you are ready